Zippers: Uniform quasimorphisms

 \begin{lemma}[Extending block] Let $a,b$ satisfy $\phi(a)=\phi(b)$ and $d(a,b)\le C$.
 Then there is a $k$ depending only on $\phi$ so that $a,b$ is the base of a $(C,k)$-block.
 Furthermore if $c_0$ is any element with $d(a,c_0)\le C$ and $\phi(c_0)=\phi(a)+1$ and/or $c_n$ is any element with $d(b,c_n)\le C$ and $\phi(c_n)=\phi(b)+1$ then $a,b$ and/or $c_0$, $c_n$ may be extended to a $(C,k)$-block with the same constant $k$ as above. \end{lemma} \begin{proof} By the wiggle property we may obtain $c_0$ and/or $c_n$ with the desired properties and then join $c_0$ to $c_n$ by a $C$-chain.
 The length of this chain depends only on the distance from $c_0$ to $c_n$ which is at most $3C$. \end{proof}

 \begin{theorem} Let $G$ be a hyperbolic group and suppose that $G$ admits a uniform quasimorphism.
 Then there is a zipper $Z^\pm \subset \partial_\infty G$ for $G$. \end{theorem} \begin{proof} Let $\phi:G \to \Z$ be uniform.
 By the definition of uniform, $\pm \phi:G \to \Z$ are $(C,f)$-uniform for some $C$ and $f$.
-We shall show that there is a constant $k$, and $G$-invariant families $\A^\pm$ of $(C,k)$-staircases for $\pm \phi$ whose endpoints $Z^\pm \subset \partial_\infty G$ are a zipper.
+We shall show that there is a constant $k$, and $G$-invariant families of $(C,k)$-staircases for $\pm \phi$ whose endpoints $Z^\pm \subset \partial_\infty G$ are a zipper.

 By the wiggle property, some $(C,k)$-staircase exists.
 By Lemma~\ref{lemma:translate_is_staircase}, if $a$ is a $(C,k)$-staircase then $ga$ is a $(C,k')$-staircase for some $k'$ independent of $g$.
 Thus once we have one $(C,k)$-staircase, we can find a $G$-invariant family of them, at the cost of adjusting the constant $k$.
-Endpoints of $(C,k)$-staircases for $\phi$ and for $-\phi$ are evidently disjoint, so all that remains is to show that each of $Z^\pm$ is path-connected.
+We shall show, for sufficiently large $k$, that the family $\PP^+$ of all $(C,k)$ staircases for $\phi$ has a path connected set of endpoints in $\partial_\infty G$.
+Again by Lemma~\ref{lemma:translate_is_staircase} the set $G\PP^+$ of $G$-translates of $\PP^+$ consists entirely of $(C,k)$ staircases for $\phi$ for some new $k$.
+Furthermore its set of endpoints $Z^+$ is both $G$ invariant and a union of path connected sets that pairwise intersect (since every $g\PP^+$ contains the entire family $Ga$), and is therefore path connected.